Logiqx/wsw-results/docs/ukwa/README.md

 The analysis included ideas such as median speeds of the fleet and how they can increase the statistical robustness of validity checks, relevance of the interquartile range, restricting criteria to mens pro + gold fleet sailors and possible lowering of the speed criteria.

-The most effective / appropriate change was deemed to be use of mens pro + gold fleet results as a proxy for the quality / suitability of the conditions, and using the "silver" fleet speed criteria from the ISWC rulebook.
+The most effective change was deemed to be use of mens pro + gold fleet results as a proxy for the quality / suitability of the conditions, and using the "silver" fleet speed criteria from the ISWC rulebook.
 Two sessions in recent years would be affected by this change:

 - Leg 2 on Wed [11 Oct 2023](https://logiqx.github.io/wsw-results/results/2023/20231011/ukwa.html) would be deemed valid
 - Leg 2 on Tue [18 Oct 2022](https://logiqx.github.io/wsw-results/results/2022/20221018/ukwa.html) would be deemed valid